Multi-Year Accessibility Plan

 MPCC is dedicated to ensuring that all its communications, whether internal or external, are accessible.
 This includes ensuring that MPCC communications are written in plain language.

-- There is no formal existing process to provide in a timely matter alternative formats and communication supports upon request by a user or employee.
+- There is no formal existing formal process to provide in a timely matter alternative formats and communication supports upon request by a user or employee.

 - Technical and/or sector specific language is used in public-facing reports and documents.